frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 # Godot 3.1-dev-Win64-LSW-Build
 Modularized Win x64 build of Godot 3.1-dev - without SCons

+I am currently working on a [major refactoring](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/gc-refactoring.md), next release is planned for mid September 2018.

 The new [Godot 3.1-dev LSW build](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/Godot3.1dev-dllbuild-lsw-Win64.7z) will be in synch with 3.1 - dev.
 Here is a [change-log](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/changelog.md) for the build.

- DLL components of the build are described [here]((https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/Godot3-LSW.md))
+ DLL components of the build are described [here](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/Godot3-LSW.md)

 It is build from a **MSVC 2017** solution with 291 sub-projects.
 The main intention is to allow a faster engine-development & produce an Godot executable which is small and startup fast and can be easily updated & extended by replacing or adding small DLL's.

+[Godot-LSW extensibility](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/Godot-LSW-extensibility.md) explains my plans for those interested in extending my GD build.

 The modularized build has many advantages.
 The Godot-engine has **not** to be rebuild if new modules are added.
 New libraries can be used by pre-loading them in the **[singletons]** section of the ***project.godot*** file, or dynamically by adding a pre-load statement at the beginning of the GDScript using the GDNative class like in